Hiding who you are is an uncomfortable and exhausting experience. For many autistic people, that experience is a daily reality.

 Masking autism may sometimes help protect autistic people from being “outed” or harassed at school or work.
 This behavior is not always intentional which can lead to confusion about a person’s identity.

-Regardless of intentionality, masking can also lead to serious health consequences, so it’s important to understand the behavior and its effects on people who regularly camouflage their neurodivergent behaviors.
+Regardless of intentionality, masking can also lead to serious health consequences, so it’s important to understand the behavior and its effects on people who regularly mask their neurodivergent behaviors.

-Masking, which is also called camouflaging or compensating, is a social survival strategy.
+Masking, which is also called masking or compensating, is a social survival strategy.
 How it looks will vary from person to person, but masking can include behaviors like these:

 - forcing or faking eye contact during conversations

 - hiding or minimizing personal interests

 - developing a repertoire of rehearsed responses to questions

 - scripting conversations

 - pushing through intense sensory discomfort including loud noises